SofthouseVxo/Education/exercises/javaScript/javascript-6-decisionsLoops.md

 *  'hello' -> logga "Say Hello"
 *  'hello' -> logga "Say Hello"

+1. Write a function isEven that checks if a passed number is even.
+If the given number is even, true should be returned, otherwise false.
+The call isEven(2) should return true and isEven(3) should return false.

 ### Loops

 1. Skapa en ny array som ni döper till ```users```.
 Lägg till 4 namn i denna.